 Explanation of Pleas

-If you plead not guilty, the charge will be referred to the city attorney and you will discuss the case with him.
+If you plead not guilty, the charge will be referred to the city attorney and you will discuss the case with her.
 You have the right to a trial in Municipal Court.
 If you take your case to trial, the burden of proof is on the city.
 The city has to prove the case by evidence that is clear, satisfactory and convincing.
 After a trial, you will be found either guilty or not guilty.
 If you are found guilty, a penalty will be imposed.
 The forfeiture can either be higher or lower than the deposit amount on your ticket.
 If you are found not guilty at trial, the case will be dismissed.